rolfedh/bento-docs/README.md

 * To improve our docs, we will revise them.
 * Questions and comments from readers/users are scary.
 Use them like fertilizer to improve your docs.

-If you get stuck:
+### If you get stuck

-1. Set a time limit (several hours or days, maximum).
-2. Do your best within that time limit.
+1. Give yourself a three-hour time box to work on a step.
+2. Set an alarm to go off in three hours.
+(Really - do this.)
+3. Work on the step until the time box ends.
+No extensions.
-3. Move on to the next thing.
+4. Move on to the next step.
-4. **Continue until you complete the process**.
+5. **Continue until you complete the process**.
+Do not stop or reverse direction.

 ## Step #1: List your three most important user types or roles